Marangona Lugana

 Groppello, Marzemino, Barbera, Sangiovese · Lake Garda · approx. €13

-Organic rosé in the oldest tradition of Lake Garda.
-Four local grape varieties — led by Groppello, an autochthonous Lake Garda variety — directly pressed.
+An organic rosé in the oldest tradition of Lake Garda.
+Four local grape varieties — led by Groppello, an autochthonous Lake Garda variety — direct-pressed.
 Delicate salmon pink.
-Rose petals, peppermint, wild strawberries, raspberries.
-Light and dry on the palate, crushed strawberry, sour cherry, orange zest.
-Crisp acidity, mineral core, saline finish.
+Rose blossom, peppermint, wild strawberries, raspberries.
+Light and dry on the palate, with crushed strawberry, sour cherry and orange zest.
+Crisp acidity, a mineral core and a saline finish.
 92 Points Wine Enthusiast.
 Only 4,000 bottles per year.

 The Marangona Tasting Case